Fermented Hot Sauce Recipe

 Instructions

-- Clean and dry the glass jars by boiling them (ideal), or washing with hot soapy water.
+- Clean and dry the glass jar by boiling (ideal), or washing with hot soapy water.

 - Select the freshest ingredients available, as this can affect the success of fermentation.